liang2kl/mkdocs-blogging-plugin/docs/index.md

 useful to alter specific posts' time when git commit time is not accurate or desired.
 See [the list of datetime placeholders](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).

+    Native YAML date and time literals will always be used if present in the file metadata.

 - When `paging` in *category settings* is set to `false`, if `size` is not set, all posts will be displayed on the first page; otherwise the first
 `size` posts will be displayed and *the rest will not*.